 Comb my hair?
 Figure out which top to wear?
 I can blog in my bathrobe behind my smiling avatar, ever presentable.

 9. The low cost.

 I got the premium plan to keep the ads away, for your sake and mine.
 I felt vandalized when they started popping up.
 There is no motive for my writing other than the joy and I’m not here to mark out a trail to a pretty place that empties your wallet.
-Anyway, at 27 cents a day it beats spending on gas and an overrated drink at Starbucks to enjoy friends.
+Anyway, at 27 cents a day it beats spending on gas and an overrated drink at Starbucks.